How to manage the indentation on top of the second page of the report

 Thus you can adjust the margins for each subsequent page of the report.

-.NET FastReport .NET FastReport
+.NET .NET FastReport FastReport

 Fast Reports